backpropagator/backpropagator.github.io/_projects/1_project.md

 ---
 layout: page
-title: Adapt then Unlearn - Exploring Parameter Space Semantics for Unlearning in GANs # Updated Title [cite: 1]
+title: "Adapt then Unlearn: Exploring Parameter Space Semantics for Unlearning in GANs"  # Title at top of page
-# description: Removing undesired features from pre-trained GANs without accessing original data. # Updated Description [cite: 2]
+card_title: "Adapt then Unlearn"  # Title on the card/tile
+description: "An Unlearning framework for GANs by using Parameter Space Semantics."  # Short title on the card/tile
-img: assets/img/your_main_visual.jpg # Optional: Add a background image path for the portfolio view
+img: assets/img/publication_preview/atu-bd.png # Optional: Add a background image path for the portfolio view
 importance: 1 # Or adjust as needed
 category: work # Or adjust as needed
 related_publications: true # Assuming you want to link the publication automatically if your theme supports it